GREATCOMMISSION.COM

 Observe

-Read looking for the answer to a question.
+Read by looking for the answer to a question.
 The Bible is a book of answers and what you get out of it depends upon what question you ask going into it.
 The question to ask going into a One Thing Study is, "God, what do you want me to notice most?"
 The answer is your One Thing.

 Read from start to finish.
 Do One Thing Studies from the beginning to the end of the book you choose.
 Take your time.
 Consider going passage by passage.